Wood Building Programme

 Wood construction plays a vital role in the promotion of bioeconomy, and the promotion of the use of wood can help support sustainable and sensible tending of forests.
 Using wood reduces the carbon footprint of the construction industry when evaluating the entire life-cycle of wood from the raw-material through manufacturing, use and recycling.
 The carbon bound by trees is retained in structures and furnishings for a long time and affects the overall environmental impact of the construction industry positively.
 Increasing the amount of wood used in construction is also an efficient way of attaining the energy and climate targets laid down in the National Energy and Climate Strategy and to reduce Finland’s carbon footprint by 2030.

-The Wood Building Programme (2016–2021) is a joint government undertaking coordinated by the Ministry of the Environment aimed at increasing the use of wood in urban development, public buildings as well as large constructions such as bridges and halls.
+The Wood Building Programme (2016–2023) is a joint government undertaking coordinated by the Ministry of the Environment aimed at increasing the use of wood in urban development, public buildings as well as large constructions such as bridges and halls.
 The programme also aims to diversify and expand different applications for wood while creating as much value added as possible.
-Wood construction is promoted as part of the government’s spearhead project Wood on the move and new products from forests.

 The Wood Building Programme promotes the use of wood by strengthening the skills base in the industry, updating legislation and building regulations relevant to wood construction and by providing evidence-based information on wood construction.
-The goal of the programme is to entrench wood construction as an integral facet of the Finnish construction industry by 2020.
+The goal of the programme is that in the 2020s the use of wood is a natural part of construction in Finland.

 The programme’s objectives